garciart/network-automation/README.md

 ### Linux

 On lines 63 and 64 in gns3_setup_centos.sh, you installed bridge-utils, a utility which creates and manages Ethernet bridge devices.
+We will use this bridge to connect the host machine and GNS3 virtual devices.

+Open the gns3_run.sh file.
+This script does the following:

+1. Identifies the Ethernet interface and its IP address (if assigned).
+2. Creates the